microsoft/distance-learner/README.md

 ### Results

-In order to generate results given in the paper, follow the instructions given in `reproducubility/`
+In order to generate results given in the paper, follow the instructions given [here](./reproducibility).

 ## Contributing